CIS-SoftwareDesign-S21/matrix-02-zhou-chen-schaller/README.md

   * Researched and wrote the section of the README explaining the differences between SIMD, OpenMP, and MPI
 * Week 2
   * Wrote code for MPI multiplication
-  * Modified mmult_mpi_omp.c to multiply matrices created from data from txt files provided via command line arguments, writing the resulting matrix to c.txt and verifying the result using single-threaded multiplication
+  * Modified mmult_mpi_omp.c to multiply matrices using both MPI to distribute the computation among nodes and OMP to distribute the computation among threads

 ### Karl Schaller
 * Week 1